English and Welsh genealogy and related materials in the Reference Collection of the Virginia Room of the Fairfax County Public Library system.

 Army Service Records of the First World War Fowler, S. et al, PRO Publications, VREF 929.342 FOWL

 Well illustrated with examples, this book shows the forms commonly found among the records, and how to search for awards of gallantry and of service.
 Also, it describes related material such as war diaries and maps.
-Case studies are included of two enlisted men and one officer.
+Case studies are included, two enlisted men and one officer.

 In Search of the “Forlorn Hope” - 2 volumes plus Supplemental Section Kitzmiller, II, J. M., Manuscript Publishing Foundation, 1988 VREF 929.342 KITZ